prcio/prcio.github.io/_projects/3d_rocket_trajectories.md

 This was my first real experience with applied physics outside of my coursework, and a valuable lesson in solving real(ish) world physics and engineering problems with math.

+## Introduction
 This project explores developing a mathematical model to simulate a **rocket launch in 3D space**.
 What initially began as simple 2D plot with altitude and a simplistic **quadratic drag** equation--was eventually carried to three-dimensional space.

+Simulations like these serve as a foundation
 ## First Principles

 At launch, a rocket's ballistic trajectory is affected by a multitude of forces and launch parameters.
 Using Newton's second law: